-- 1. Specific information regarding the date, time and location of the first year Orientation/Registration session will be provided to students directly.
+- 1. Specific information regarding the date, time and location of the first year Orientation session will be provided to students directly.
 Students are expected to be present at this session. - 2.
-Students who fail to register by the prescribed time are required to pay a late registration fee of \$44 plus \$5 for each day of delay. - Students who have been in attendance in the Doctor of Pharmacy program and who are proceeding to the next higher year will be expected to enrol without further application.
+Students who fail to pay fees by the appropriate deadline are required to pay a late registration fee of \$44 plus \$5 for each day of delay. - Students who have been in attendance in the Doctor of Pharmacy program and who are proceeding to the next higher year will be expected to enrol without further application.
 Any student who for any reason has decided not to proceed with the program is requested to notify the Faculty Registrar as soon as feasible.